OSInside/kiwi/doc/source/concept_and_workflow/customize_the_boot_process.rst

 more of the {kiwi} provided dracut modules.
 The following list documents the available kernel boot parameters for this modules:

+``rd.kiwi.term``
+  Exports the TERM variable into the initrd environment.
+In case the default value for the terminal emulation is not appropriate `rd.kiwi.term` can be used to overwrite the default.
+The environment is also passed to the systemd unit which calls dialog based programs in {kiwi} dracut code, such that the TERM setting will be effective there too.

 ``rd.kiwi.debug``
   Activates the debug log file for the {kiwi} part of the boot process at :file:`/run/initramfs/log/boot.kiwi`.